Friday, April 01, 2022

 Saverio was married to Antoinette Bove (nee Liguori) and for a period of their marriage they lived on Villa Avenue in the Bronx.
 At the time, it was an Italian neighborhood.

-Saverio's siblings were his sister Concetta (Connie) and his brothers Louis, Jimmy, and Anthony.
+Saverio's siblings were his sister Concetta (Connie) and his brothers Louis, Jimmy, and

 After Saverio's divorce from Antoinette, he moved to Ozone Park, Queens, and never remarried partly because of his untimely death.

 According to the National Archives and Records Administration, Grandpa Saverio is listed as a member of the U.S. Army, per World War II enlistment records of 1938 to 1946.
-He is also listed as separated marital status with dependents, and in the occupation of taylor.
+He is also listed as separated marital status with dependents, and in the occupation of tailor.

 Saverio and Antoinette Bove's children were Vincent A. Bove, Felice (Phil) Bove, Rose Longobardo (nee Bove) and Millie Somma (nee Bove).